jerryjj/gke-kubernetes-examples/README.md

 # Google Container Engine - demo

-This is really simple collection of Google Container engine demos for quick hands-on experiments on different concepts...
+This is really simple collection of Google Container Engine demos for quick hands-on experiments on different concepts...
 Use as you want :)

 Before deploying any of the Pods, replace the Project Id placeholder with your own project id.

+MIT license

 ## Cluster
 gcloud beta container image describe